 Practicing by yourself will only take you so far.
 One of the main challenges of data scientist interviews at Facebook, is communicating your different answers in a way that's easy to understand.

 As a result, we strongly recommend practicing with a peer interviewing you.
 If possible, a great place to start is to practice with friends.
 This can be especially helpful if your friend has experience with data scientist interviews, or is at least familiar with the process.
-You can also find peers to practice with on our mock interview platform.

 3.4 Practice with ex-interviewers